 Using Gartner and IDC to Stay Relevant by Paying Them to Create Cooption

-A vendor can use Gartner and IDC to say “look we are still relevant and we are with the times” And Gartner and IDC will do it.
+A vendor can use Gartner and IDC to say, “look, we are still relevant, and we are with the times,” And Gartner and IDC will do it.
 This is my proposal, Gartner nor IDC do not care what is true.
 They backward engineer the content from how the money comes in.
 Their main objective is to make a lot of money.

-Plus Gartner and IDC have a lot of leverage over vendors.
+Plus, Gartner and IDC have a lot of leverage over vendors.

 As neither Gartner nor IDC cares what is true, they can “create truth.”
 And it can be whatever Gartner and IDC want it to be.
-So vendors know they better “pay up,” because Gartner and IDC can be relied upon to not side with the truth.
+So vendors know they better “pay up” because Gartner and IDC can be relied upon to not side with the truth.

 Having read many Gartner Magic Quadrants and IDC Marketscapes, they are simply arrangements between the vendors and the IT analysts.
 There is no research benefit to these creations.
 In this case, Equinix used both Gartner and IDC to tell a story regarding how they are still relevant.
 Both Gartner and IDC copied the messaging from Equinix marketing.
-Once again, it would interesting to know how much Equinix paid these Gartner and IDC to publish this output.
+Once again, it would be interesting to know how much Equinix paid these Gartner and IDC to publish this output.
 But the major IT analysts serve a major role in helping established entities seem relevant, even when technology has moved on.